chandran-code/ScheduledDataTransfers/README.md

 Simply replace the codes in generic_ABC.py and generic_DEF.py with the actual data transfer code written in FTP/SFTP/SQL pull etc.

-The name of the sub-script is passed as a parameter into the main script lambda_handler.py.In an AWS environment these parameters can be passed from Event Bridge scheduler.
+The name of the sub-script is passed as a parameter into the main script lambda_handler.py.In an AWS environment these parameters can be passed using CloudWatch Events.

 #### Commands to test locally ####